medy17/DropSilk_Backend/README.md

 -   Peer discovery & LAN/WAN detection: Intelligently groups users on the same network (by public IP or private subnet) and informs the clients if a faster LAN connection is possible.
+-   Comprehensive Telemetry & Story Logging: An event-driven system logs events in real-time.
+It also constructs "Flight Stories" which are complete narratives of a peer-to-peer session from creation to termination for deeper insights when debugging.
 -   HTTP API endpoints:
     -   `GET /`: Health check.
     -   `GET /stats`: Real-time server statistics.